As natural gas expands in Gulf, residents fear rising damage

 15 of15 John Allaire watches flames flare from a liquefied natural gas export facility next to his oceanside property in Cameron, La., on Friday, April 1, 2022.
 Allaire, a retired environmental engineer in the oil and gas industry, is upset about emissions and noise and light pollution from a flare that has been burning frequently since the Venture Global LNG opened at Calcasieu Pass in recent months.
 "That big orange glow — it's all night and all day," he says.
 Allaire is fighting a second export facility, proposed by Commonwealth LNG, that would be even closer to his property.
 Martha Irvine/AP Show More Show Less

-LAKE CHARLES, Louisiana (AP) — The front lawn of Lydia Larce’s home is strewn with debris: Remnants of cabinets and chunks of pink shower marble lie between dumpsters.
-She lives in a FEMA trailer out back, her home in shambles more than a year after Hurricane Laura tore through Lake Charles.
+LAKE CHARLES, Louisiana (AP) — The front lawn of Lydia Larce’s home is strewn with debris: remnants of cabinets and chunks of pink shower.
+She lives in a FEMA trailer out back, her home in shambles after hurricanes tore through Lake Charles.

 Larce, like many in Southwest Louisiana, has what she calls “storm PTSD.”
 Tornado warnings trigger anxiety.
-She fidgets and struggles to sleep.
+She struggles to sleep.

 Written By